raihanalam/documentation/content/applications/productivity/studio/pdf_reports.rst

 ==============

 The default layout of reports is managed outside Studio.
 Go to :menuselection:`Settings -->
 Companies: Document Layout --> Configure Document Layout`.
-Layout settings apply to all reports, but only of the current company.
+Layout settings apply to all reports but only to the current company.

-.. print button seems to let you configure all your documents as well and then download it once configured?

 .. tip::
    Use :guilabel:`Download PDF Preview` to view how the different settings affect the layout of a